 Not necessarily.
 First, let’s distinguish between used and remanufactured tires.

-Used tires are usually tires that have been damaged and then repaired, or have been taken off of cars that are headed for a junkyard.
-The quality of a used tire can vary quite widely, depending on the source, age, and manufacturer of the car.
+Used tires are usually tires that have been damaged and then repaired or have been taken off of cars that are headed for a junkyard.
+Some car owners sell used tires and bring them to the shop.
+The quality of a used tire can vary quite widely, depending on the source, age, tread life and tire manufacturer.
+Take a closer look at the tread left of the car tire because it certainly tells you about its quality.

 Remanufactured tires are different.
-Also known as “bead-to-bead remolding”, this process actually restores old tires.
-Essentially, this is the same process as crafting a new tire, but preserves the internal components of a tire (steel/polyester belts, sidewall, rims, etc).
+Also known as “bead-to-bead remolding”, this process actually restores old tires especially for tires which have internal damage.
+Essentially, tires manufactured like the same process as crafting a new tire, but preserve the internal components of a tire (steel/polyester belts, sidewall, rims, etc).

-On the exterior, a remanufactured tire is essentially the same as a new tire, though it maintains the same internal components.
-For those who are wary of buying used tires, remanufactured tires offer a great alternative – and they’re still less expensive than brand-new tires.
+On the exterior, a remanufactured tire is essentially the same as a new tire, like that of the performance tires, though it maintains the same internal components.
+For those who are wary of buying used tires, remanufactured tires offer a great alternative – and they’re still less expensive if you purchase new tires.

 Yes.
 In Canada, any reputable tire shop will adhere to the guidelines set forth by the U.S. Tire Manufacturer’s Association.
 These guidelines set forth quality control and regulatory guidelines that are used to ensure that repaired and used tires are high-quality and safe.